ibexa/documentation-developer/docs/content_management/content_api/browsing_content.md

 When dealing with Location objects (and Trash objects), you can get access to content item directly using `$location->getContent`.
 In Twig this can also be accessed by `location.content`.

 This is a lazy property.
-It will trigger loading of content when first used.
+It triggers loading of content when first used.
-In case of bulk of Locations coming from Search or Location Service, the Content will also be loaded in bulk for the whole Location result set.
+In case of bulk of Locations coming from Search or Location Service, the content is also loaded in bulk for the whole Location result set.

 ## Comparing content versions